Subscribe from $5.99

 About Prescott College

 Founded in 1966, Prescott College has sixty years of leadership in developing and refining experiential and online educational models that have kept the college at the forefront of institutions seeking to address urgent issues currently facing human societies.
 Collaborative learning, multidisciplinary studies, and experiential and field-based learning are hallmarks of the Prescott educational experience.
 Prescott offers bachelor’s, master’s, and doctoral degrees as well as certificate options.
-Prescott College students are educators, activists, counselors, researchers, innovators, and entrepreneurs—all of whom are eager to make a difference in their local and global communities.
+Prescott College students are educators, activists, counsellors, researchers, innovators, and entrepreneurs—all of whom are eager to make a difference in their local and global communities.
 Prescott College is proud to serve a diverse student body that is passionate about making a long-lasting impact on society and the environment.

 About Natural History Institute